-This old wooden door with the lucky horseshoe above it is the entry to an old water-powered mill in Pennsylvania called Waterside Woolen Mill.
-The first mill on the site dates to 1830, this current building was erected in 1860.
-The mill is so old they made blankets for the Union Army here during the Civil War, and the machinery inside is still in working condition!
-They still make blankets for Civil War reenactors to this day with US Army woven into them.
+This old wooden door with a lucky horseshoe brings good luck to an old water-powered mill.
+Sitting in rural southern Pennsylvania, it’s called the Waterside Woolen Mill and the specialty was blankets.
+The first mill here began in 1830 but this current building was erected in 1860.
+A true piece of living history, they made blankets for the Union Army here during the Civil War.
+The old imported machinery inside still runs although an electric motor is used for power rather than water.
+Today, they make replica blankets for Civil War reenactors with US Army woven into them.

-The building itself is built on a solid foundation of local limestone or fieldstone that still stands firm and square with two more wooden stories above, with most of the machinery on those second and third floors.
-This main door and lockset that uses a skeleton key may very well be original, and the title of Lucky Welcome is from the lucky horseshoe above the door.
+The building is on a solid foundation of local light gray limestone that still stands firm and square.
+There are two more wooden stories above, with most of the machinery on those second and third floors.
+This main door and lockset that uses a skeleton key may very well be original, and the title of Lucky Welcome is from that lucky horseshoe above the door.
 Note that it hangs open side up to hold the good luck in!

-Everything inside runs on leather belts and pulleys suspended from the ceiling.
-The old looms make the patterns from cards with punched holes, much like an early computer.
-Today, power to the mill is supplied by electric motors because the waterwheel is inoperative, yet the pond and dam are still there.
-Back in the day, there were many shepherds with flocks of sheep in the area who would bring clipped wool here for spinning and manufacture, but today already spun wool is brought in from elsewhere.
+Inside on the working floors, everything runs on leather belts and pulleys suspended from the ceiling.
+The old English-made looms make the patterns from cards with punched holes, much like an early computer.
+Today, the waterwheel is inoperative, yet the millpond and dam are still there.
+Back in the day, there were many shepherds with flocks of sheep in the area who would bring clipped wool here for spinning and manufacture.
+That old industry is long gone but nowadays wool already spun is brought in from elsewhere.

 The blankets produced here were always the broadly woven type made with thicker yarns.
-The image Blanket Mill Bobbins #14029 shows one of the blankets with some of the original wooden bobbins and thick yarn that was used here.
-The modern wool is taken from the larger spools and rewrapped onto the old bobbins, or quills, that fit into the antique machinery.
+To see one, the picture Blanket Mill Bobbins #14029 shows one of the blankets with some original wooden bobbins and thick yarn that was used here.
+The modern wool is taken from the larger spools and rewrapped onto the old wooden bobbins, or quills, that fit into the antique machinery.

 Location: Waterside, Bedford County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Starship #14721